10 breeds of adorable dog that have soft mouths so are less likely to deliver a painful bite

-Gentle Dogs: These are 10 breeds of adorable dog that have soft mouths so rarely deliver a painful bite - including the loving Labrador 🐕
+Dogs With Gentle Jaws: Here are 10 breeds of adorable dog that have soft mouths so rarely deliver a painful bite - including the Labrador Retriever 🐶

 With demand for pups continuing to rocket post-lockdown, here are the breeds of dogs that have soft mouths so are predisposed to being gentle.